 Travel with Project Success as we discover the world through a series of virtual events focusing on different locations around the globe.
 If you are interested in receiving more information about upcoming Global Experiences opportunities, sign up here to receive email updates.

-Fully Booked!
+This session has ended.
 Interested in learning more about the world around you?
 Want to correspond with students from all over the globe?
 Pen Pal Connections is a unique opportunity to foster ongoing dialogue and understanding among youth.

 We kicked off this series exploring and participating in various events throughout Mexico.
 We discovered the cultural, artistic, and natural history museums in Querétaro.
 We delved into a five-day festival featuring Mexican artists in the realms of theater, music, opera, and the arts, and closed out this session tuning in to the amazing percussion group, Tambuco.

 Since 2016, Project Success has taken an annual trip to Washington, DC to tour Howard University and visit the National Museum of African American History and Culture (NMAAHC).
 In 2019, the trip was canceled due to COVID-19 — so we worked with our incredible partners to create virtual experiences for you to explore Washington, DC from your own home.
 Enjoy!